ideal-lab5/Grants-Program/applications/iris_followup.md

 After several years working with companies ranging from the Fortune 500 to startups, Brian decided to focus on his passion for enabling individuals to use data to improve their decision-making by starting Sophinea.
 Since its founding in late 2018, Sophinea has lead multi-national Data Analytics Modernization efforts in support of the United State’s Department of State and the National Institutes of Health.

 Brian believes that data-driven success is something that often requires top level support, but is only achieved when users of the information are significantly engaged and are able to seamlessly translate data into decision-making.
 This requires expertise, but often also novel datasets.
 Brian believes that blockchain ecosystems represent a generational opportunity to develop these novel data sets by providing a fairer incentive structure to reward data providers for their efforts and willingness to share.

-This is a follow-up grant to Iris: https://github.com/w3f/Grants-Program/blob/master/applications/iris.md

 ### Team Code Repos